lowRISC/lowrisc-site/content/docs/minion-v0.4/tag_core.md

 The L1 data cache is revised to store tags alongside data.
 Several tag processing units (*tagProc*) and tag check units (*tagChck*) are added to the various stages of the Rocket core pipeline and the L1 data cache pipeline, as shown in the diagram below.
+To allow tag propagation between register data and register tags, some multiplexers are added in the MEM stage.

 <p style="text-align:center;"><img src="../figures/tagpipe.png" alt="Drawing" style="width: 700px; padding: 20px 0px;"/></p>

+Each tag unit added in the core pipeline executes a tag function, which can be enabled at run-time.
 Here is a summary of the various tag functions supported in the expanded Rocket core.
 Every function is controlled by a dedicated mask.
 The collection of all masks are placed in a 64-bit register called `tagctrl`.
 It is assumed that a 4-bit tag is attached to every 64-bit data word and every instruction (regardless to the size of the instruction)